ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 I often want to duplicate a whole pattern.
 So a 64 pattern can be enlarged to a 128 pattern and the content will be duplicated.
 Just right-click on a pattern and choose "Duplicate content ...".

+### Useful keyboard shortcuts

+Some useful keyboard shortcuts for mixing and analysing.
+These can be found under "Global \ Simple Pianoroll - Workflow Tools".
+Supported plugins is currently limited.
+Other plugins can be added via feature requests.

+#### Audio reference switch

+Switch between Renoise song and a Reference song in your plugin on a master channel.
+Supported plugins currently are:

+* MeldaProduction: MCompare
+* Plugin Alliance: ADPTR MetricAB

+#### Sub Filter switch

+Enable / disable sub only filter on master channel for checking sub frequencies.
+Supported plugins currently are:

+* MeldaProduction: MCompare
+* Plugin Alliance: ADPTR MetricAB

+#### Show / Hide Analyzer

+Show or Hide the audio analyzer plugin on the master channel.
+Supported plugins currently are:

+* Voxengo: SPAN
+* Plugin Alliance: ADPTR MetricAB

+#### Show / Hide Waveform Analyzer

+Show or Hide the waveform analyzer plugin on the master channel.
+Supported plugins currently are:

+* Xfer Records: LFOTool_x64